mmazzarolo/mmazzarolo.com/content/blog/2020-09-28-alfred-github-repos/index.md

 date: "2020-09-28"
 title: "Using Alfred to open your GitHub repositories in the browser"
 tags: [alfred, programming, automation, github]
-description: I created an Alfred workflow to quickly open my company GitHub repositories in the browser.
+description: I created an Alfred workflow to quickly open my company's GitHub repos in the browser.
 ---

 One thing I do multiple times a day is browsing my company's GitHub organization repositories.